eliashossain001/MedicalAbstracts/README.md

 ## License

-The dataset is provided for research purposes under the [MIT License](LICENSE).
-Please review the license file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Citing the Dataset